RobertBowenCode/CSNW-Boggle-Interview/README.md

 -if the remaining letters is empty, thus we've found all of the letters. then put the word into a list vector -then if colored.
 We've already been here so return .
 -then when we bubble up, uncolor the node.

+## Brainstorming (5/7/2023)

+Goals for today:

+-Create a basic React front end, get recursive algo implemented.

+Thoughts:

+-If we have more time on Monday Lets create a server with Node.js and Express so we can save and load the results of our games.